astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    *Type : float*,
    *Default : 0.5*,
    High Order Loop gain.
-   If system to be simulated is a multi-conjugate system this parameter is not used.
+   Warning: if system to be simulated is a multi-conjugate system this parameter is not used.

 .. option:: SensorFrameRate_HO